All-New Compact Crossover Boasts Increased Efficiency, Segment-First Dual-Clutch Transmission and Cutting-Edge Safety Technologies

-On the inside, a premium, wrapped instrument panel with will be offered, with extra-wide instrument panel contours to enhance occupants’ overall sense of interior roominess.
-A stitched, premium, soft-touch pad is located near the driver’s right knee, for better comfort during long commutes or spirited cornering.
+On the inside, a premium, wrapped instrument panel will be offered, with extra-wide instrument panel contours to enhance occupants’ overall sense of interior roominess.
+A stitched, soft-touch pad is located near the driver’s right knee, for better comfort during long commutes or spirited cornering.
 Interior touch points have been upgraded with premium, soft-touch materials.
-All interior switchgear has a more refined feel during operation.
+All interior switchgear have a more refined feel during operation.
 The overall ambience of roominess is further enhanced by an available full-length panoramic sunroof, allowing both front and rear passengers day or night skyward visibility.

-ADVANCED, POWERFUL AND EFFICIENT NEW POWERTRAINS
+POWERFUL AND EFFICIENT NEW POWERTRAINS

 ALL-WHEEL DRIVE CAPABILITY